 Some companies have full teams of people who just create RAID groups and monitor storage.
-That’s all they do, everyday, being completely reactive.
+That’s all they do, every day, being completely reactive.

-- Assess the time, complexity and risk involved in running virtual or legacy apps on traditional architecture.
+- Assess the time, complexity, and risk involved in running virtual or legacy apps on traditional architecture.

-Helping customers is an emerging group of digital solutions for so-called Hyperconverged Infrastructure (HCI), which allows companies to effectively consolidate technology in their data centre by collapsing multiple devices into one and then viewing everything through a single pane of glass.
+If that sounds a little easier said than done, you’re not alone in thinking that.
+Helping customers is an emerging group of digital solutions for Hyperconverged Infrastructure (HCI), which allows companies to effectively consolidate technology in their data centre by collapsing multiple devices into one and then viewing everything through a single pane of glass.

-“web-scale architectures and shared attributes of a distributed-everything topology, scale-out design, and analytics but don’t require businesses to develop their own new technology stack.”
+Global technology researchers, IDC, describe effective HCI as “Web-scale architectures and shared attributes of a distributed-everything topology, scale-out design, and analytics but don’t require businesses to develop their own new technology stack.”

-Who is Hyperconverged Infrastructure for?
+Who is Hyperconverged Infrastructure (HCI) for?

-At Brennan IT, we’re already seeing successful HCI adoptions across industries like Financial Services and Retail, which are seeing some of the sharpest increases in volume of data and customer transactions.
+At Brennan IT, we’re already seeing successful HCI adoptions across industries like Financial Services and Retail, which are seeing some of the sharpest increases in the volume of data and customer transactions.